strmprivacy/docs/docs/01-overview/index.md

 # STRM Privacy

-STRM Privacy is a privacy-focused data processing platform, that ensures that collected data from a source is of a strictly defined shape and content (the Data Contract), and that it is compliant with all well known privacy regulations, such as [GDPR](https://gdpr.eu/).
+STRM Privacy is a privacy-focused data processing platform, that ensures that collected data from a source is of a strictly defined shape and content (the [data contract](docs/02-concepts/02-data-contracts/index.md)), and that it is compliant with all well known privacy regulations, such as [GDPR](https://gdpr.eu/).
 We strive to help you collect customer data in real-time or process data in batch with privacy and usability built-in.